 He also has been a partner at a major national law firm, a global company's general counsel, a senior lecturing fellow at Duke University School of Law, and an adjunct professor at William & Mary's School of Law.
 Early in his career, he was a Civic Education Project (CEP) fellow and visiting professor of law in the Czech Republic.
 While a visiting law professor, Michael advised members of the Czech parliament and also the Office of the President on legal reform issues.

-Aside from the law and writing, Michael is an alpine mountaineer, having climbed and reached the summits of Aconcagua, Denali, Kilimanjaro (with his eldest daughter), Island Peak in the Himalayas, and many other mountains in the Rockies, the Cascades, and the Andes.
+Aside from the law and writing, Michael is an alpine mountaineer, having climbed and reached the summits of Aconcagua, Denali, Kilimanjaro (with his eldest daughter), Island Peak in the Himalaya, and many other mountains in the Rockies, the Cascades, and the Andes.